SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/04-Statement-PreparedStatement-CallableStatement.md

 # Statement
 We use this interface for general-purpose access to our database.

-It's useful when we are using static SQL statements at runtime as this interface **cannot** accept parameters.
+It is useful when we are using static SQL statements at runtime as this interface **cannot** accept parameters.

-### Example
+## Example
 ```java
 Statement stmt =
 connection.createStatement("UPDATE Employees set age=30 WHERE id=101");